Boeing kills its $4.2 billion purchase of Embraer as coronavirus roils the aviation industry

 However, Boeing spokeswoman Allison Bone said Saturday that with the lack of final agreement on those conditions, “we don’t believe a termination fee applies in the circumstances.”

+The Brazilian jet maker indicated it will take legal action against Boeing, saying it “will pursue all remedies against Boeing for the damages incurred by Embraer as a result of Boeing’s wrongful termination.”

-Hamilton considers disingenuous Boeing’s insistence that the deal fell apart only because of a failure to agree on closing terms.
+Boeing’s insistence that the deal fell apart only because of a failure to agree on closing terms is disingenuous, in Hamilton’s view.

 “That’s just so they don’t have to pay the breakup fee,” he said.